 Teaching theme is hard.
-Finding games and centers that help students practice how to determine the theme of a story is even harder.
+Finding theme games and centers that actually help struggling students practice how to determine the theme of a story is even harder.

 Most theme practice involves simply reading a passage and answering a multiple choice question about what the theme is.
 Not only can this be boring and monotonous for 3rd, 4th, and 5th grade students, but it is extremely unhelpful for struggling students that are unsure of how to find the theme of a passage.

 Below, find 3 center/game ideas to help students practice theme in a fun and engaging way.
 Use these ideas to create your own theme centers for your classroom, or buy the extremely low prep version here.
 (Only 1 center requires prep - a little cutting.)